gvwilson/fiction/iffy/index.md

-By the time that help arrived the Marine was sitting up with her back against the pilot house and a thermal blanket tucked awkwardly around her exoskeleton.
-She mumbled a thank you when Aunt Naggie pressed a cup of tea into her hand, staring dully at what was left of her left leg.
+By the time that help arrived the Marine was sitting up with her back against the pilot house and a thermal blanket tucked awkwardly around her exoskeleton, staring dully at what was left of her left leg.

 "We'll take it from here,"
 said the first Marine up the gangplank.
 Wales stepped aside to let him kneel beside his comrade.
-He slipped a boxy medical unit over the stump of her leg while the two Marines behind him unfolded a stretcher.
+He slipped a boxy medical unit over the stump of her leg while the Marine behind him unfolded a stretcher, her eyes and augments scanning the horizon.

-"Any idea what's going on?"
+"Any idea what's happening?"
-Wales asked as they lifted their wounded comrade into place and rolled her down the gangplank.
+Wales asked as they lifted their wounded comrade onto the stretcher.
+It beeped and started down the gangplank on spindly legs.

 The first Marine shook his head.
 "There will be an update as soon as it's safe, citizen.